nexiouscaliver/Prism-DB/frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+The PrismDB Frontend provides:

+- Landing page introducing the PrismDB project
+- User authentication (login/signup)
+- Dashboard for managing database connections
+- Query interface for natural language-to-SQL
+- Visualization of query results
+- History of previous queries and results

+## Project Structure

+- `src/app/`: Main application pages
+- `src/components/`: Reusable UI components
+- `src/lib/`: Utilities and helper functions

 ## Learn More